June-Ruth/OC-Java-Projet6/README.md

 * The application works with a MySQL database on port 3306
 * Before running, add username and password access for database in application.properties
 * Run script create_database.sql before the first use.
+* For demo version, the SetUpDataLoader class create 1 user and 1 admin.
+Suppress the TODO part before production.

 ### Running Tests
 * Before running, add username and password access for database in integration-test.properties